 Please note that outages to Council's Online services may occur between 8 pm and 10 pm tonight as urgent updates are performed.
 Council apologises for any inconvenience caused.

 The statutory Bush Fire Danger Period runs from 1 October to 31 March, however it may vary due to local conditions.
 If you are planning to light a fire in the open during this time, you will need a Fire Permit.

 You can find out if permits are required in your area below:

 Burning is prohibited during a Total Fire Ban or when a No Burn Notice has been issued.

-To check the Fire Danger Rating or if a Total Fire Ban is in place for your area visit :
+Check the Fire Danger Rating or whether a Total Fire Ban is in place for your area:

-Residents are urged to complete a Bush Fire Survival Plan and ensure all members of the household know what to do on days of increased fire danger and if their home is threatened by fire.
+Residents are urged to complete a Bush Fire Survival Plan and to ensure all members of your household know what to do on days of increased fire danger if your home is threatened by fire.

-Residents should prepare their property by removing flammable materials from their yards, clearing gutters of leaves, checking hoses and, where appropriate, conducting hazard reduction activities.
+Residents should prepare their property by removing flammable materials from yards, clearing gutters of leaves, checking hoses and (where appropriate) conducting hazard reduction activities.